bbauska/JS-Eloquent/README.md

 When operators appear together without parentheses, the order in which they are applied is determined by the *precedence* of the operators.
 The example shows that multiplication comes before addition.
-The / operator has the same precedence as \*.
+The / operator has the same precedence as &ast;.
 Likewise for + and -.
 When multiple operators with the same precedence appear next to each other, as in 1 - 2 + 1, they are applied left to right: (1 - 2)+ 1.